 To achieve different bitrate points, we follow previous work to adjust the model size~\cite{chen2021nerv, chen2023hnerv, kwan2024hinerv}.
-For small $p$, the model sizes are (0.3, 0.45, 0.6, 0.9) MB.
-For medium $p$, the model sizes are (0.6, 0.9, 1.8, 2.7) MB.
-For large $p$, the model sizes are (3.0, 4.5, 6.0, 9.0) MB.
-In addition, we set the rate-distortion trade-off parameter $\lambda$ to 5.0 for HiNeRV and 0.5 for HNeRV, as they have very different network architectures.
+For small $p$, the model sizes are (0.3, 0.45, 0.6, 0.9) M. For medium $p$, the model sizes are (0.6, 0.9, 1.8, 2.7) M. For large $p$, the model sizes are (3.0, 4.5, 6.0, 9.0) M. In addition, we set the rate-distortion trade-off parameter $\lambda$ to 5.0 for NeRV and HiNeRV, and 0.5 for HNeRV, as they have very different network architectures.
 We obtained these values using a fitting method similar to $\varepsilon$ described in Sec.~\ref{sec-Interpolation-based Model Initialization}.
-The small, medium and large $p$ settings correspond to different learning rates and training epochs for HiNeRV: 5e-3/5e-3/2e-3 and 3k/1.5k/1.5k for I-model, and 2k/2k/1k for P-model.
-For HNeRV, the learning rates are adjusted to 2e-3/2e-3/1e-3.
+The small, medium and large $p$ settings correspond to different learning rates and training epochs for NeRV and HNeRV: 5e-3/5e-3/2e-3 and 3k/1.5k/1.5k for I-model, and 2k/2k/1k for P-model.
+For HiNeRV, the learning rates are adjusted to 2e-3/2e-3/1e-3.
 The papramter selection follows the setting in their original paper~\cite{kwan2024hinerv, chen2023hnerv}.
 Besides, we train for more epochs when $p$ is smaller, as fewer data points per epoch require longer training.

 During training, we set the batch size to 1 and use the Adam optimizer.
 We also apply cosine learning rate decay with a 10\% warm-up, following previous NeRV-based approaches~\cite{chen2021nerv, chen2023hnerv, zhang2024boosting}.
 Most experiments are conducted on a single NVIDIA GTX 3090 GPU, except for some HiNeRV experiments, which require more memory and are trained on an NVIDIA A6000 GPU.